trufanov-nok/ta-gen/README.md

 Version 0.0.1

-A C++ console tool wrapped around [TA-Lib](http://ta-lib.org).
+A C++ console tool wrapped around [TA-Lib-RT](https://github.com/trufanov-nok/ta-lib-rt) - fork of [TA-Lib](http://ta-lib.org).
 Intended to be used from terminal / shell scripts.
 Supposed to be crossplatform: Linux, Windows, Mac OS.
 License: LGPL v3 Currently supported features:
-* Listing TA functions implemented in current TA-lib: their groups, details, arguments.
+* Listing TA functions implemented in current TA-Lib-RT: their groups, details, arguments.

-Planned features:
-* TA signals generation
+* Can be easily recompiled to work with original TA-Lib

 Command line: